Centre For Post Graduate Legal Studies

 L.L.M. in Environmental Law, Energy and Climate Change the programme covers numerous important subjects such as analyzing alternate energy solutions, available technical knowledge in the field of environment, energy and climate change and how innovations in the field are best implemented.
 It expands on the role and impact of domestic and international adjudicatory mechanisms on environment, energy and climate change with special reference to a critical examination and assessment of the functioning of the national environmental courts and tribunals.
 L.L.M. in Environmental Law, Energy and Climate Change is the first of its kind to be taught in India.

 The faculty at CPGLS has a strong research orientation and the LLM students are expected to contribute to faculty and research center projects in the University.
-CPGLS promotes interdisciplinary studies, joint teaching and joint research programmes in partnership with other Schools in the University and with partner Universities of the OP Jindal Global University with which JGU established international collaborations and semester exchange programmes.
+CPGLS promotes interdisciplinary studies, joint teaching and joint research programmes in partnership with other Schools in the University and with partner Universities of the O.P.
+Jindal Global (Institution of Eminence Deemed To Be University) with which JGU established international collaborations and semester exchange programmes.